periph/gohci/README.md

 ### Can you add support for `gd`, `glide`, etc?

-The project's goal is to be very simple.
-Forking this code and updating `runChecks()` accordingly would do just fine.
-That said, if there's enough interest, I'm open to adding more support.
+If there's enough interest, I'm open to adding support for more tools.